KhiopsML/kc-electron/README.md

 <a href="">

 # Introduction
-The Electron application that encapsulates Khiops Covisualization Based on https://github.com/maximegris/angular-electron.git
+The Electron application that encapsulates Khiops Covisualization from https://github.com/KhiopsML/khiops-visualization

+Based on https://github.com/maximegris/angular-electron.git

 # Installation